abapGit/docs.abapgit.org/docs/collections/_development/serializers.md

 ## Testing

-When adding new serializers, add at least one test repository to organization [abapGit-tests](https://github.com/abapGit-tests) which the name of the object type in capitals (for example, [`TABL`](https://github.com/abapGit-tests/TABL).
+When adding new serializers, add at least one test repository to the organization [abapGit-tests](https://github.com/abapGit-tests) with the name of the object type in capitals (for example, [`TABL`](https://github.com/abapGit-tests/TABL).
 This test will be used by [abapGit Continuous Integration](https://github.com/abapGit/CI).

 Example (using `SUSH`):